Cloud Server: deployment and security

 Starting the Vertec Cloud Server service as a normal application

 For testing purposes, it may be useful to start the Vertec Cloud Server as a normal application instead of as a Windows service.
-This can be done by calling Vertec.Cloudserver.exe with the Command Line Parameters /noservice:
+This can be done by calling Vertec.CloudServer.exe with the command line parameter /noservice:

 Vertec.CloudServer.exe /noservice